JGK19/CarlosBot-Discord/README.md

-# Getting started app for Discord
+# Getting Started app for Discord

-This project contains a basic Rock-Paper-Scissors-style Discord app built for the [getting started guide](TODO).
+This project contains a basic rock-paper-scissors-style Discord app written in JavaScript, built for the [getting started guide](TODO).

-A version of this code is also hosted [on Glitch](TODO).
+A version of this code is also hosted [on Glitch](https://glitch.com/edit/#!/getting-started-discord).

 ## Project structure
 Below is a basic overview of the project structure: